AbinayanRatna/AbinayanRatna/README.md

 ---

 ### What do I do?
-- 🔭 I build cross-platform mobile applications as well as web apps.
+- 🔭 I build cross-platform mobile applications as well as web apps (freelancing).
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Other than coding, I love motorbyke riding.